The State-Dependent Riccati Equation in Nonlinear Optimal Control: Analysis, Error Estimation and Numerical Approximation: Error Bounds based on the Residual

 The aforementioned result is not merely theoretical, but also provides a systematic approach for constructing the optimal semilinear form.
 Given a reference semilinear form $A_0(x)$ and an alternative semilinear form $A_0(x)+Z(x)$, with $Z(x) \in \mathcal{Z}(x)$ and the corresponding residual $E(x)$ exhibits a sign change, an optimal semilinear form can be obtained by considering the continuous path $A_0(x)+tZ(x)$ for $t \in [0,1]$ and identifying the point where the residual vanishes.
 For instance, fixing two pairs of indices $(i_1,j_1)$ and $(i_1,j_2)$, one may consider the following class of matrices in the set $\mathcal{Z}(x)$

-It is straightforward to check that $Z(x)x = 0$ for all $x \in \mathbb{R}^d$.
-Theoretically establishing the existence of such semilinear forms is generally a challenging task.
-However, one possible approach is to introduce various (potentially random) perturbations of the baseline semilinear formulation and directly verify the underlying assumption.
-If identifying the sign-changing semilinear form proves challenging, the problem can be reformulated from an optimization perspective.
+It is straightforward to check that $Z(x)x = 0$ for all $x \in \mathbb{R}^d$. \first{A theoretical characterization of when such semilinear forms exist is generally difficult.
+However, the construction becomes possible whenever the admissible class $\mathcal{Z}(x)$ contains at least one perturbation $Z(x)$ for which the associated residual, evaluated along the path $A_0(x) + t Z(x)$, changes sign.
+In practice, this can be assessed by introducing several (possibly random) perturbations of the baseline semilinear form and verifying whether such a sign change occurs. } If identifying the sign-changing semilinear form proves challenging, the problem can be reformulated from an optimization perspective.
 Specifically, for a fixed $x \in \mathbb{R}^d$ and a base semilinear form $A_0(x)$, one can seek to minimize the residual norm by solving the optimization problem:

 One approach to tackling this problem is through a parametrization of the vector space $\mathcal{Z}(x)$.
 In \cite{jones2020} the authors attempt to solve the minimization problem \eqref{min_E} by considering a first-order Taylor expansion of the parametrization for $\mathcal{Z}(x)$, while in \cite{dolgov2022optimizing}, the authors restrict the minimization to a class of $\mathcal{Z}(x)$ formed using the class of linear perturbation described by \eqref{eq:Zx}.
 In both cases, the proposed numerical experiments demonstrate that the technique can generate a more stabilizing feedback.
-However, these methodologies are affected by dimensionality constraints and are primarily suitable for low-dimensional systems.
+However, these methodologies are affected by dimensionality constraints and are primarily suitable for low-dimensional systems. \second{ \begin{remark} Pursuing optimal or near-optimal semilinear forms remains possible in high dimension by exploiting additional structure.
+One option is to restrict $Z(x)$ to sparse, block-diagonal, or low-rank, whose complexity scales linearly rather than quadratically with the state dimension; see, e.g., \cite{benner2015survey}.
+Another strategy relies on projection-based model reduction: one computes an optimal semilinear form in a reduced-order model and lifts it back to the full space, following standard reduced-order optimal control techniques \cite{hinze2005podcontrol}.

+Alternatively, randomized and sampling-based approaches can be employed: by probing a small number of random directions in $\mathcal{Z}(x)$, one can efficiently detect sign changes of the residual $E(x;A_0+tZ)$ even in very large dimensions, leveraging ideas from high-dimensional randomized numerical linear algebra \cite{halko2011finding}.
+Finally, data-driven surrogate models may approximate the mapping $Z \mapsto E(x;A_0+Z)$ at fixed $x$, reducing the high-dimensional optimization to a learned low-complexity problem.
+Such approaches have been successful in the approximation of high-dimensional HJB-type equations \cite{onken2022neural,dolgov2023data}. \end{remark} }

 \begin{example}[Allen-Cahn equation] We consider the following nonlinear Allen-Cahn PDE with homogeneous Neumann boundary conditions:

 where $x \in [0,1]$ and $t \in (0,+\infty)$.
 The associated cost functional is given by